 Dr. Carlisle came to the University of Pittsburgh after a postdoctoral fellowship at Johns Hopkins University under the mentorship of Robert Casero Jr., PhD, in drug development for lung cancer.
 She then developed an independent research program using stem cells to investigate adult disease.

 The mission of her laboratory is to use human pluripotent stem cells to model disease.
-She has an active program using stem cells generated from tissue samples donated by sporadic ALS patients.
-By differentiating these cells into motor neurons, she is able to identify changes in mitochondrial function in ALS motor neurons.
+She has an active program using stem cells generated from tissue samples donated by sporadic ALS patients and by Huntington’s Disease patients.
+By differentiating these cells into mature neurons, she is able to identify neurologic disease specific changes in mitochondrial function.
 In addition, she uses her expertise in pluripotent stem cell methods and directed differentiation to collaborate in her department, and across the university, in cross disciplinary projects that use pluripotent stem cell technologies.

 Specialized Areas of Interest

 Education & Training

 - BA, Biology, Washington & Jefferson College, 1994

 - PhD, Molecular and Cellular Oncology, George Washington University, 1999